 Despite such promising results, doctors do not use these techniques widely, as there is not enough data available on their efficacy.

-So, a team of researchers led by Julian Mutz at the Institute of Psychiatry, Psychology & Neuroscience at King's College London, United Kingdom, set out to review some clinical trials that have examined the benefits of non-invasive brain stimulation techniques for people living with depression.
+So, a team of researchers led by Julian Mutz at the Institute of Psychiatry, Psychology & Neuroscience at King's College London, United Kingdom, set out to

 Brain stimulation as additional treatment